francoisrv/describe-react/README.md

 PASS  list.test.js
 Quick usage
   ✓ Expect root element
+    - to be a <span>
     - to have text "Hello"
     - to have a property which name is "id" AND which value is "foo"
     - *not* to have a property which name is "className" (2 ms)